 If you’ve already notified us of an injury and have an injury notification number or claim number, you can update us online by providing additional documents.

 If you have an existing claim with another agent (eg. Allianz or GIO), please continue to provide updates to them.

 Who will see the information I provide online?

 Information provided through the injury notification form is covered by the icare privacy statement.

-Timeframes for EML to assess the information you provide
+Timeframes for assessing the information you provide

 Further information about injury notification